 How many people thought Columbus crazy for setting off into the unknown?
 How many people thought the Pilgrims crazy for the same reason?
 And after the unknown had been opened so that it could be entered with a degree of safety, how many hopeful hearts flooded into the New World!

-Come together, in the understanding that, until we let God in our hearts, we cannot work our way though problems that keep us from happiness because true happiness comes before solving problems.
-True happiness (godly fulfillment) fosters positive action, even in the face of difficulty.
+Come together in the understanding that, until we let God in our hearts, we cannot work our way though problems that keep us from happiness because true happiness comes before solving problems.
+True happiness (godly fulfillment) fosters positive action even in the face of difficulty.

-Come together and let God set foundation stones in our hearts that support peace and happiness in our communities; foundation stones of love, like a sense of gratitude for what we have, and of belonging to it, and wanting the best for it, and a willingness to sacrifice for it.
+Come together and let God set foundation stones in our hearts that support peace and happiness in our communities; foundation stones of love, like a sense of gratitude for what we have, and of belonging to it, and wanting the best for it, and a willingness to work and sacrifice for it.

 KNOW THE LOCALITY OF REALITY